sayefdeen/reading-notes201/classes/class-06.md

 <li> Do not create DOM fragments containing HTML from untrusted sources.
 It should only be added as text once it has been escaped.</li>
 </ol>

+---

+## Understanding The Problem Domain Is The Hardest Part Of Programming

+There are many that is hard about programming

+- Learning a new technology

+- Naming things

+- Testing your code

+- Debugging

+- Fixing bugs

+- Making software maintainable

+### Why problem domains are hard.

+The big issue is that many problem domains are like a puzzle with a blurry picture or no picture at all.you can’t really see what you are trying to build very clearly, The same thing happens when writing code.
+Writing code is a lot like putting together a jigsaw puzzle.
+We put together code with the purpose of building components that we have taken out of the “bigger picture” of the problem domain.

+### Programming is easy if you understand the problem domain.

+understanding the problem is the most critical piece to the equation.
+It is very difficult to solve a problem before you know the question.
+It’s like buzzing in on Jeopardy before you hear the clue and shouting out random questions.

+### What can you do about it?

+1. Make the problem domain easier
+2. Get better at understanding the problem domain